JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 5. [How to domain join a new use with a domain controller that has secure mode enabled](#_5-step-by-step-guide-domain-joining-a-new-user-with-secure-mode-enabled-on-the-domain-controller)

-## 1. Install Jimber SASE on the Domain Controller
+## 1. Install Jimber SASE Client on the Domain Controller

 ### Prerequisites

 - #### Disable IPv6

   - It is recommended to turn off IPv6 communication in your network for best practices.
-The advantages of using IPv6 are minimal, and disabling it simplifies securing the network with Jimber SASE.
+The advantages of using IPv6 are minimal, and disabling it simplifies securing the network with the `Jimber SASE Platform`.

 ![Disable IPv6](./screenshots/ad-disable-ipv6.png ':size=400')